-In this course, we'll study the theory, design, and implementation of text-based and Web-based information retrieval systems.
+In this course, we'll study the theory, design, and implementation of text-based and Web-based information retrieval systems, including algorithms and techniques at the core of modern search and recommender systems.
 By the end of the semester you will be able to:

 The primary textbook is IIR: Introduction to Information Retrieval, Christopher D. Manning, Prabhakar Raghavan, and Hinrich Schutze, Cambridge University Press.
 2008.
 Available at Cambridge University Press, at Amazon, and other fine booksellers.

 You may find some of these optional textbooks helpful, though none are required: